 Pruning of a Chinese elm bonsai

-To get enough energy (sugar) by photosynthesis before winter, we cut bonsai of the Chinese elm only until mid August.
+To get enough energy (sugar) by photosynthesis before winter, we cut a Chinese elm only until mid August.

 After that we let the bonsai tree grow, overwinter it (at about 6-8°C or like a mediterranean bonsai more cool in a unheated plastic tent) and prune it next February, shortly before the new shoots come out.

 Helpful hint: Don't overwinter a bonsai of the Chinese elm too warm.
 A very bright and very cool location is optimal.
 Even light frosts are tolerated by this bonsai tree species.

 The plant shown here was imported in a refrigerated container at the end of January and had no new leaves.
 At the end of February it sprouted well and fast.

 At the beginning of March the fertilizing was started.
 We fertilize daily with a fertilizer doser over the water.
 A lot of nitrogen fertilizer is given until the beginning of August.
 An elm bonsai is happy about this and it grows enormously.

 The first, structural pruning was made in early June.
 Until then the shoots were already 20cm long.

 Until the beginning of July the Chinese elm was allowed to grow.
 The second cut shown here was made in the second week of July.
 If the bonsai is not bought before, a 3rd pruning takes place in the 2nd week of August.

 It is nice to see the development within 5 months.
 The crown is noticeably denser after only 2 cuts.